Steve Hogarth: Here There and Everywhere

 Sounds That Can’t Be Made (from Sounds That Can’t Be Made) – Marillion

-Photo Credits: Album covers from discogs.com, Steve H Corona Diaries and Oxford images from stevehogarth.com Gibraltar shots unknown photographer, if you are that person get in touch and I will duly credit you.
+Photo Credits: Album covers from discogs.com, Steve H Corona Diaries and Oxford images from stevehogarth.com, Gibraltar shots unknown photographer, if you are that person get in touch and I will duly credit you.
+Images for Care and Be Hard on Yourself are screenshots from You Tube.